wp-plugins/improved-save-button/readme.txt

 == Installation ==

-1. Download @@plugin.name.
+1. Download Improved Save Button.
 2. Upload the 'improved-save-button' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate @@plugin.name from your Plugins page.
+3. Activate Improved Save Button from your Plugins page.

 = Extra =
-Visit 'Settings > @@plugin.name' to adjust the configuration to your needs.
+Visit 'Settings > Improved Save Button' to adjust the configuration to your needs.

 == Screenshots ==